hindutva/hindutva.github.io/content/paganology/china/islam.md

 ### Crushing and costly defeat
 - "Dungan revolt: 8-12 mill dead, lasted 15 yrs,sullas prob around 10% of Qing : 32-48 mill or more dead(Indian pop 4X Qing & sulla % higher)" \[TW\]
 - Zuo reported 60K of 700K Shaanxi Mohammedans left.
+"Among those fortunate to survive this catastrophe, some had relocated ... while others were forced to abandon their religion and become part of today's Han people".
 Islam in Shaanxi was completely destroyed as a result of the policy of “demolishing Hui” in the late Qing Dynasty. ([TW](https://twitter.com/Rjrasva/status/972870662023860224))
 - "(80% of sullas in empire died when curbing Dungan, Panthay etc)." \[TW\]
 - Qing punishment for sons & grandsons of Yaqub Beg: castration \[[TW](https://twitter.com/Rjrasva/status/710988882742005760)\].
 - Economic and social restrictions
   - \[[TW](https://twitter.com/Rjrasva/status/471303134216998912)\]
   - "All our villages, farms, houses and graveyards were now owned by those from other religions.
 More than eight hundred mosques were destroyed by fire." - [TW](https://twitter.com/Rjrasva/status/972871308919808001/photo/1)
   - "Their mosques were either damaged or destroyed by fire, or converted to family shrines and temples of the Han people."
+[TW](https://twitter.com/Rjrasva/status/972870662023860224)

 ### Further jihAd-s
-- "They didn't stop @ Dungan either, there was Dungan 2 in 1894-96, TIRET in 1930's (syrian ghazi Tawfiq Bay), Ili in 40's."
+- "They didn't stop @ Dungan either, there was Dungan 2 in 1894-96 (during Japan-Qing war), TIRET in 1930's (syrian ghazi Tawfiq Bay), Ili in 40's."
 - Muslim Conflict in Gansu was when a coalition of Muslim Generals broke out in revolt against the Guominjun in 1927.

 ## Ngolok rebellion